- $8.5 Billion Recovered

 South Dakota has a history of large asbestos settlements for people who faced exposure.
 Some cases have led to millions of dollars in compensation for those diagnosed with mesothelioma or other asbestos-related diseases.

 Mesothelioma settlements in the U.S. usually range from $1 million to $2 million.
-The national average trial verdicts in asbestos cases is $20.7 million.
+Nationally, the average trial verdict for mesothelioma cases reached $20.7 million in 2024, according to Mealey’s Litigation Report.
+But over a longer period, the average verdict is between $5 million and $11 million.
 Since every case is different, you should talk to an experienced asbestos lawyer to understand your options.

-Don’t face this alone.
-Find out if you’re eligible to file a lawsuit after a mesothelioma diagnosis.
+Find out if you’re eligible to file a mesothelioma lawsuit with help from attorneys who specialize in these cases.

-There are natural asbestos deposits in the western part of the state, near South Dakota’s border with Wyoming.
-A group of asbestos deposits lies just south of Mount Rushmore, near places like the Homestake Gold Mine, Iron Mountain and Jewell Cave National Monument.
+Start My LawsuitNatural asbestos deposits exist in the western part of the state, near South Dakota’s border with Wyoming.
+A group of deposits lies just south of Mount Rushmore, near places like the Homestake Gold Mine, Iron Mountain and Jewell Cave National Monument.
 People are at risk of inhaling asbestos when the ground is disturbed and fibers become airborne.

 The EPA awarded $3 million to clean up asbestos and other hazards from sites in South Dakota.
 Asbestos remains at the Sanford Underground Research Facility, which now occupies the former Homestake Gold Mine.
-Asbestos has also been found in historic buildings at Fort Sisseton Historic State Park, a frontier army outpost from 1864.
+Asbestos has also been found in historic buildings at Fort Sisseton Historic State Park, a frontier Army outpost from 1864.
 A former quarry lake and former landfills are also part of the efforts.
-Cleanup will include environmental assessments and removal.
+Cleanup will include environmental assessments and the removal of contaminated materials.

 Many older schools and other public buildings in South Dakota still have materials that contain asbestos.
 Older homes may also contain legacy products like asbestos flooring, insulation and cement.
 These materials can become dangerous through wear and tear over time or when damaged.